-The Mercedes-Benz X-Class V6 X350D and Volkswagen Amarok V6 are the two most powerful pickups on general sale in the UK.
-For the first time ever, we’ve pitched the two highest powered versions together for a head-to-head battle!
+The Mercedes-Benz X-Class V6 and Volkswagen Amarok V6 are the two most powerful pickups on general sale in the UK, so we’ve pitched the two highest-powered versions together for a head-to-head battle.

-Volkswagen began spicing the segment up in 2016 by introducing the V6 ‘EA897’ engine to the Amarok, with a maximum output of 221bhp/550Nm.
-Mercedes-Benz responded by announcing that the X-Class would also be available with a V6, but this time producing 255bhp and 550Nm.
+Volkswagen began spicing the segment up in 2016 by introducing the V6 ‘EA897’ engine to the Amarok, with a maximum output of 224hp/550Nm.
+Mercedes-Benz responded by announcing that the X-Class would also be available with a V6, but this time producing 258hp and 550Nm.

 Not to be outdone, Volkswagen pipped Mercedes to the post.
-The company matched the 255bhp power output, but offered an extra 30Nm (580Nm) and a 268bhp overboost.
+The company matched the 258hp power output, but offered an extra 30Nm (for a total of 580Nm) and a 272hp overboost feature.

 At 1,954mm wide (2,228mm including wing mirrors), the Amarok is the widest pickup on the market although the X-Class isn’t too far behind (1,920mm/2,113mm).
 The X-Class, however, is slightly longer at 5,340mm, compared with the Amarok’s 5,321mm.

-As mentioned, both models featured the highest powered engines in the pickup segment.
-Despite matching on standard power, the overboost, 30Nm greater torque, quicker gear changes and lighter chassis means the Amarok feels a lot quicker, although it only reaches 62mph half a second faster than the X-Class (7.4 seconds versus 7.9 seconds).
+Both models feature the highest-powered engines in the pickup segment.
+Despite matching on standard power, the overboost feature, 30Nm greater torque, quicker gear changes and lighter chassis means the Amarok feels a lot quicker, although it only reaches 62mph half a second faster than the X-Class (7.4 seconds versus 7.9 seconds.)